megawubs/megawubs.github.io/_posts/2015-03-22-setup-laravel-5-development-environment.md

 $ mv composer.phar /usr/local/bin/composer
 {% endhighlight bash %}

 Now you can install the Homestead CLI for managing your Homestead virtual box with the following command:

 {% highlight bash %}
 $ composer global require "laravel/homestead=~2.0"
 {% endhighlight bash %}
-Note the `global` keyword
+Note the `global` keyword!

 And when it's done installing be sure to add `~/.composer/vendor/bin` to your path!
 Otherwise the Homestead CLI won't be usable.
 You can do this by either editing your `~/.bashrc` or `~/.zshrc` file and add the following line to it: